Malltraeth: Geography

+Culture and community

 The village had a Post Office and shop at 16 High Street, but this closed as a victim of Royal Mail making deep cuts in local post offices.
 A mainline railway runs just a few hundred metres north of the village, but there is no station.
-The nearest stations are Bodorgan, a request stop, which offers limited local journeys, along with Bangor and Holyhead, which offer more frequent access to longer distance travel to most parts of Wales, England and Scotland.

 In 2010 a newly constructed picnic area 'Clwt Glas' overlooking the Cefni Estuary in Malltraeth was opened.
 'Clwt Glas' (Green Patch) was an area of land at the lower end of Malltraeth and was essentially the reverse side of a mound built as part of the scheme to reclaim the Cefni Marsh (Cors Ddyga) during the latter years of the 18th Century.
 It was transformed as a community project with the help of several grants into a picnic area, garden and information point.

 Older still is the ancient standing stone found on the northern edge of the village.